-OK, chill out time over, it is time to get the adrenaline pumping.
+OK, chill out.
+Time is over; it is time to get the adrenaline pumping.

-Learn to play one fastest fields games in the world!
+Learn to play one fastest field games in the world!

-This means it’s not only one of the fastest but also one of the oldest fields games in the world.
+This means it’s not only one of the fastest but also one of the oldest field games in the world.

 Try your hand at hurling on the Kilkenny Way Ultimate Hurling Experience.

 Before you take to the pitch, you learn about hurling’s heritage in Legend’s Hurling Bar Museum.

 This, as you can probably guess, is a bar dedicated to legends (past and present) that have played the game.